Q: What do the Fielding Fellows do?

 Q: What is the difference between the Fielding Fellows and the EI Undergraduate Fellows?

-A: The Fielding Fellowship revolves around the study of the American presidency and its programming includes primarily off-campus events.
-The Fielding Fellowship places an emphasis on creating relationships with entities outside of the College and all of their trips and events relate in some way to the Executive Branch.
-In contrast, the EI Undergraduate Fellowship focuses on one theme related to contemporary U.S. politics and delves into that theme throughout the academic year.
+A: The Fielding Fellowship revolves around the study of the American presidency and places an emphasis on creating relationships with entities outside of the College.
+All of their trips and events relate in some way to the Executive Branch.
+In contrast, the Undergraduate Fellows focus on a theme related to public policy and delves into that theme throughout the academic year.
 Undergraduate Fellows hold on-campus lectures and panel discussions with experts in that specific field and focus on bringing such knowledge to the campus community.

 Q: How many total Fielding Fellows are there during an academic year?

-A: There can be up to eight Fielding Fellows per academic year.
+A: There are usually 8 Fielding Fellows per academic year.
 Fellows hold their position throughout an entire academic year - both the fall and spring semester.

 Q: What is the mission and purpose of the Fielding Fellowship?